FreeRTOS/iot-reference-arm-corstone3xx/README.md

 platform.

-Developers and partners can use this integration as a starting point to build FreeRTOS kernel and libraires based software stack on top of Arm Cortex-M based platforms.
+Developers and partners can use this integration as a starting point to build FreeRTOS kernel and libraries based software stack on top of Arm Cortex-M based platforms.
 All the components are put together in a modular manner to make porting of this integration across platforms easy.